dark-cli/Barrettes-Piles/hands-on-example/README.md

 - Change coloring to visualize different result components
 - Use slice/clip filters to see internal results
 - Export high-quality images and animations

-The script automatically converts CalculiX `.frd` files to VTK format using CGX before opening ParaView.

 ## Extending the Example